-While the T20I series between England and India may be on, soon we will see the much-awaited one-day internationals.
-From July 14 onwards, England will host India for three ODIs, for which the England & Wales Cricket Board (ECB) has revealed its squad.
-Announcing a 16-man squad, England have done multiple changes from their last team that played away against Sri Lanka.
-Harry Brook, who is dubbed as England’s next Test captain, is set to lead England in ODIs, while Jofra Archer has returned as well.
+The England & Wales Cricket Board (ECB) has announced Brydon Carse’s inclusion in England’s ODI squad for the 3-match India series.
+Earlier, the ECB had named a 16-man squad, making multiple changes from their last team that played away against Sri Lanka.
+Harry Brook, who is dubbed England’s next Test captain, is set to lead England in ODIs, while Jofra Archer has returned as well.

 England’s ODI squad vs India

-Harry Brook (C), Rehan Ahmed, Jofra Archer, Gus Atkinson, Tom Banton (wk), Jacob Bethell, Jos Buttler (WK), James Coles, Sam Curran, Liam Dawson, Ben Duckett, Will Jacks, Saqib Mahmood, Adil Rashid, Joe Root, Josh Tongue.
+Harry Brook (c), Rehan Ahmed, Jofra Archer, Gus Atkinson, Tom Banton (wk), Jacob Bethell, Jos Buttler (wk), James Coles, Sam Curran, Liam Dawson, Ben Duckett, Will Jacks, Saqib Mahmood, Adil Rashid, Joe Root, Josh Tongue, Brydon Carse.

 Harry Brook, who has committed his future to English cricket, will look to take England to an ODI win over India for the first time since 2018.
 England beat Virat Kohli’s India 2-1 in their own backyard.
 In that series, England came from being 0-1 behind, with Joe Root being the leading top-scorer with 216 runs.

 Root is still going strong and is part of the batting group.
 With some exciting names like Jacob Bethell and Tom Banton around, Root will have a big role in store for him.
 England have moved from a batting-heavy squad to a bowling-heavy squad, adding three frontline quicks (Archer, Atkinson, and Tongue) plus Mahmood while sacrificing batting depth.
-All-rounders Jamie Overton and Brydon Carse have been left out due to their injury struggles..
+All-rounder Jamie Overton has been left out due to injury.

 | Out | In |